 As for caffeine content, it largely depends on the type and roast of the beans used.
 A single shot of espresso typically contains 60-70 mg of caffeine, while an 8-ounce cup of coffee contains 65-120 mg.

-4) The Coffee beans and the Grind size
+The Differences in Coffee beans and the Grind size

-However, the grind size used for espresso and drip coffee differs considerably.
+The grind size used for espresso and drip coffee differs considerably.
+And you can’t use the same pre-ground coffee for both Espresso and Drip Coffee.

-On the other hand, the grind size for drip coffee beans is medium to medium coarse which prevents over-extraction.
+On the other hand, the grind size for drip coffee beans is medium to medium coarse, preventing over-extraction during extended brewing time.

-Be it any coffee, espresso, or drip, the health benefits are largely attributed to the number of antioxidants and compounds found in coffee beans.
+Espresso and Drip Coffee both provide similar health benefits, largely attributed to the number of antioxidants and compounds found in coffee beans.

 According to multiple studies, coffee has been linked to several health benefits, which include, reducing cancer risk by 18%, and reducing the risk of type 2 diabetes, and Parkinson’s disease.